Pediatric Resources Available for Countries Around the World

 Providing education, training, and tools needed to effectively intervene to protect children from the harmful effects of tobacco and secondhand smoke.

-The AAP Section on International Child Health (SOICH) is hosting its 3rd Annual Global Child Health Abstract Symposium scheduled for Sunday, Oct 12, 2014 during the SOICH H Program at the 2014 AAP National Conference in San Diego, CA. Abstracts and photo entries for Photo competition are due April 11, 2014.
-Please visit SOICH Web page for more information.
+The AAP Section on International Child Health (SOICH) Educational Program at AAP National Conference and Exhibition is scheduled for Sunday, Oct 12, 2014 at the 2014 AAP National Conference in San Diego, CA. Please visit SOICH Web page for more information.